 Place the Otogram in a well-ventilated room away from all liquids and sources of heat.
 If stored in a hot or cold environment, allow temperature to stabilize prior to use.
 Ensure that the Otogram is placed on a stable surface, safe from potential damage.
+Ensure that the AC Inlet plug into the Otogram or at the wall is accessible for easy disconnection.
 The most appropriate environment for testing is in a moderately quiet room, although a sound-treated room is not necessary.
 The Otogram's Ambient Noise Monitor helps to determine if the ambient noise in a room will adversely impact testing results.
-(See page 29 for instruction on how to measure a room's ambient noise)
+(See page 27 for instruction on how to measure a room's ambient noise).